Find out why predictive maintenance data analytics is so important in building a machine learning-powered solution for EV charging stations.

 Finding out that data comes directly from charging devices in EV Stations.

 Determining quantifiable outputs (as an output we agreed to expect the date when the station will go out of order)

-Here is how the stages of CRISP-DM methodology look like:
+Here are the stages of CRISP-DM methodology:

 The EV charging company had records of the data for the period of five years:

 25,000 records in 2015

 550,000 records in 2019

 After some research, we discovered that the data from the beginning of 2020 was the most suitable for this project, hence we selected it for further usage.

 Our partner has business relationships with numerous vendors of the stations, so, as a first step, we decided to focus exclusively on the power Level 2 BTC stations.
 We made this decision due to the popularity of this vendor and the fact that the information was covered best for ML needs in the database.
 However, we still faced some major data labeling issues, which are common for projects of this kind: